rtrppl/orgrr/readme.md

 If the note does not exist, then a new one with the chosen title will be created in the `org-directory`, i.e. the current container.
 The naming scheme of the new file is similar to org-roam v1.
 In other words, you should use orgrr-find and orgrr-insert to create new notes.
 If you want to abort the creation process you should invoke `kill-current-buffer`.

+If called with `C-u` (`C-u orgrr-find`) or via `orgrr-global-find` notes from all containers are considered (i.e. their titles and alias but not their tags or zettel numbers).

 ### orgrr-insert

 This will search the org-directory (and all its subdirectories) for a note and then inserts a link to this note at point.
 You can search for any combination of tags, zettel ID and title (or alias).
 A marked region is recognized to narrow search.

 If the note does not exist, a new one with the same title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 The link to the new note will also be added at point.
 As above mentioned, you should use orgrr-find and orgrr-insert to create new notes and should use `kill-current-buffer` to abort.

+If called with `C-u` (`C-u orgrr-insert`) or via `orgrr-global-insert` notes from all containers are considered (i.e. their titles and alias but not their tags or zettel numbers).

 A special variant of this function is `orgrr-insert-project`, which allows to insert a link to any orgrr-project in the current container (see [orgrr-projects](#orgrr-projects)).